 Robert Espinoza is the Vice President of Policy at PHI, where he oversees its national policy advocacy, research, and strategic communications division.
 In 2015, Robert was appointed by the Centers for Medicare and Medicaid Services to its Advisory Panel on Outreach and Education, as well as by the National Academy of Medicine to its Forum on Aging, Disability and Independence.
 His work has appeared in The New York Times, Wall Street Journal, CNN, Forbes, and Kaiser Health News, among other outlets, and his writing has been published in The Huffington Post, The Hill, and POLITICO.

-Robert is a nationally recognized expert and frequent speaker on aging and long-term care issues.
+Robert is a nationally recognized expert and frequent speaker on aging, long-term care, and workforce issues.
 For more than 20 years, he has spearheaded high-profile advocacy campaigns and written landmark reports on aging and long-term care, LGBT rights, racial justice, and immigration, among other topics.
 In 2017, he designed PHI’s #60CaregiverIssues campaign, which is identifying 60 solutions to the growing workforce shortage in home care, and which received a 2018 Communicator Award from the Academy of Interactive Visual Arts.

 Prior to PHI, he served as the Senior Director for Public Policy and Communications at SAGE, the country’s premier organization for lesbian, gay, bisexual, and transgender (LGBT) older adults.
 At SAGE, he established its national advocacy program—achieving historic wins and numerous distinctions—while authoring multiple seminal reports, such as Out and Visible, a report on the largest, most comprehensive study examining the experiences and attitudes of LGBT older people.
 In 2010, he co-founded the Diverse Elders Coalition, a historic, federal coalition focused on improving aging supports for communities of color and LGBT communities.

 Robert received his MPA, with honors, from New York University, and his BA in English and BS in Journalism from the University of Colorado at Boulder, where he graduated summa cum laude.
 He is a 2013 graduate of the Rockwood Leadership Institute.
 He lives in Brooklyn, NY.